kimsh02/awns-rpi5/README.md

 ## Installation

+1. Plug charger and GPS dongle into your Raspberry Pi

 1. Flash Raspberry Pi OS Lite (64-bit) onto your Raspberry Pi 5.
 Make sure to enable ssh and wifi in the Raspberry Pi imager.

-2. Ssh into your Raspberry Pi and update the OS using `sudo apt update && sudo apt upgrade -y`.
+1. Ssh into your Raspberry Pi and update the OS using `sudo apt update && sudo apt upgrade -y`.

-3. Install git using `sudo apt install git` so that we can clone this software project through git.
+1. Install git using `sudo apt install git` so that we can clone this software project through git.

-4. Install the GPS driver using `sudo apt install gpsd`.

-5. Clone this project using `git clone https://github.com/kimsh02/awns-rpi5.git`.
+1. Clone this project using `git clone https://github.com/kimsh02/awns-rpi5.git`.

-6. Go into the project directory with `cd awns-rpi5`.
+1. Go into the project directory with `cd awns-rpi5`.

-7. Run `./install-docker.sh`.
+1. Run `./install-docker.sh`.
 This will install docker as this is a docker project.

+1. Run `./install-gpsd.sh`.
+This will install the GPS drivers (Optional: Test connection to the GPS dongle with `cgps`).